 It’s true what they say about misfortune…that, while bad, it helps us to appreciate what we do have.
-Helps us to be grateful for the seemingly countless blessings we enjoy every day (if only we take the time to *try* counting).
+Helps us to be grateful for the seemingly countless blessings we enjoy every day.
+I personally play the guitar to forget about things that bug me, and i recommend you do the same.
+Just pick up the best acoustic guitars for beginners you can find and start playing away.

 But there’s more than that.
 More than appreciation and gratitude.